 Work must be submitted to Canvas where it will be reviewed for plagiarism by TurnItin.com or the Canvas LMS.
-Failure to spell and grammar check work may result in the loss of 1 letter grade per assignment.
 Do not submit papers to my personal email or the course email tab.
 PLEASE do not be tempted to copy any part of any paper, phrases, student paper, book, magazine, article, published or unpublished work, or to use Wikipedia, ever.
 TurnItin.com (or the Canvas LMS) records every paper ever turned in to it.
 Plagiarism will be reported to the College Dean who then determines action against the offending party.